samedhsh/costa_booking_probability/README.md

 1- navigating in the CMD to the app/ directory and run the Home_Page.py with the following command:
             >>>  python -m streamlit run Home_Page.py

-2- Running the Dockerfile locally to build the Docker image and run it locally.
+2- Running the Dockerfile locally to build the Docker image and run it.